ministryofjustice/laa-court-data-adaptor/README.md

 ### Run the application server

-Create an `.env.development.local` file at the root.
-You can copy it from `.env` and then change it based on your needs.
+Create an `.env.developement.local` file at the root

 To get the localhost running you will need to set the following value:
 ```
-DATABASE_URL=postgres://postgres:postgres@localhost:5432/laa_court_data_adaptor_development
+DATABASE_URL=postgres://localhost:5432/laa_court_data_adaptor_development
 ```

-Now you can manually run Rails and Redis/Sidekiq.
+Then run:

 ```
 $ RAILS_ENV=development rails db:setup